 In general, women are more prone to periodontal disease because of major hormone fluctuations that occur during puberty, pregnancy, and menopause.
 Pregnant women with periodontal disease are at high risk of preeclampsia, underweight babies, and premature babies.

-If you have questions or concerns about periodontal disease and the mouth-body connection, please contact Brooklyn Dentist.
+If you have questions or concerns about periodontal disease and the mouth-body connection, please contact Brooklyn Dental Spa.
 We care about your overall health and your smile!